Childcare Entrepreneur Fund

 The Fund’s current round will award grantees with a $3,500 grant and business support.
 Grantees will attend six virtual workshops.

-Update: The application deadline for this funding round has passed.
+The application deadline for this funding round is 5 p.m. on or before August 5, 2022Workshop dates:

-Applicants selected will be a part of one of three cohorts.
+Applicants selected will be a part of one or two cohorts.

 Common questionsCommon questions